 Chef Notes

 - As with all stocks I sometimes reduce stock to a glace, pour it into an ice cube tray, and freeze it.
-Once they are frozen, shake them out from the tray and store them in freezer bags, and use as needed.
+Once they are frozen, shake them out from the tray store them in freezer bags, and use them as needed.

 Nutrition